The Grand Canyon, Arizona, USA

 Mather Point

-We have terrific views of the Grand Canyon from Mather Point, which is one of the most popular points and is located beside the Canyon Visitor Center.
+We have terrific views of the Grand Canyon from Mather Point, one of the most popular points located beside the Canyon Visitor Center.

 Yavapai Point

-This spot is located at the East entrance of the park and offers beautiful views of the Colorado River and the Canyon.
+This spot is located at the park’s East entrance and offers beautiful views of the Colorado River and the Canyon.

 Desert View Watchtower

-A construction of antiquity, Desert View Watch Tower, provides visitors a deeper insight into the lives and beliefs of the ancestral Puebloan people that used to live in and around this area.
+Desert View Watch Tower, an antiquity-built structure, provides visitors with a deeper insight into the lives and beliefs of the ancestral Puebloan people who lived in and around this area.

 Visitor Centers

-The South Rim is the location of the Grand Canyon Visitor Center, Yavapai Geology Museum, and the Kolb Studio, all of which are visitor centers for the Grand Canyon and provide educational exhibits and information.
+The South Rim is home to the Grand Canyon Visitor Center, Yavapai Geology Museum, and Kolb Studio, all of which are visitor centers for the Grand Canyon and provide educational exhibits and information.

 Activities

-Hiking, driving donkeys, and being part of the Desert View Drive, which has lots of views, also you can get out on the lookout and have a good view of the cliffs.
+Hiking, driving donkeys, and being part of the Desert View Drive, which has lots of views, are some of the activities available.
+You can also get out on the lookout and have a good view of the cliffs.

 North Rim